Australian Housing Data Analytics Platform

 The Response

-This project involves the following elements:
+This project involved the following elements:

 Who Will Benefit